The New Art of the Deal:

 His voice dropped.
 “You won’t be the same person after.
 None of us are.
 But you’ll be the one who made the call when it mattered.”

-“That’s the part that terrifies me,” she admitted, the words barely above a whisper.
-“Not that I’ll change, but that I won’t.
-That I’ll make this call, and Kozlov’s people will die, and I’ll just… keep going.
-Like it’s another day at the office.
-Like Zoe’s death didn’t hollow me out, but somehow this won’t.”
+“That’s the part that terrifies me,” she admitted, her voice barely a whisper.
+“Not that this will break me, but that it won’t.
+That Kozlov will die, and I’ll just… file it away.
+Like it’s another day at the office.”

-“But I also know that if I don’t make this call, Kozlov keeps trafficking girls younger than Zoe was when she died.
-And that is a weight I know I can’t carry.”
+“But I know if I don’t make this call, he keeps trafficking girls younger than Zoe.
+And that’s a weight I can’t carry.
+I know I can’t.”

 Callum leaned back, the stool creaking under him.
 “That’s the balance.
 You carry it, but you don’t let it own you.”